-Figure 4: A high-level visualization of the process by which ideas are accepted, labeled and sorted, prioritized and scheduled, analyzed, and decided.
+Figure 4: A high-level visualization of the process by which ideas are accepted, labeled and sorted, prioritized and scheduled, analyzed, and decided - the so-called "regulatory contraption."

-The model shown in Figure 4 shows familiar Board activities.
-In accepting the multitude of tasks and ideas, the Board has, through its annual plans, categorized the various "to dos" and scheduled the ones with the highest priority.
-Its process has been, utilizing both staff and Board members, to analyze the problem over several meetings before deciding on an outcome.
+The contraption in Figure 4 shows familiar Board activities.
+In accepting the multitude of tasks and ideas, the Board has, through its annual plans, categorized the various "to do's" and scheduled the ones of the highest priority.
+Its process has been, with the help of staff and Board member pairs, to analyze the problem over several meetings before deciding on an outcome.
 The Board has not yet tied safety assurance activities-such as investigations-to its standards and rulemaking activities, and this element is not shown in Figure 4.